© Seikyo Shimbun

 Seeds of Hope and Action: Making the SDGs a Reality

 Emphasizing the interconnectedness of each individual to each other and its environment, this exhibit focuses on the power of each person to initiate positive change.
 A joint initiative of SGI and Earth Charter International.
-Currently available in English, Spanish and Portuguese.
+Currently available in Chinese, English, French, Indonesian, Japanese, Korean, Malay, Portuguese, Spanish and Thai.

 The 25-panel Seeds of Hope and Action (SOHA) exhibition introduces a positive vision for sustainable living that can contribute to the realization of the Sustainable Development Goals (SDGs).
 It includes panels portraying six individuals from South Sudan to Lebanon and Brazil who have successfully taken action for change.

-The SOHA exhibition is an updated version of the “Seeds of Hope: Visions of sustainability, steps toward change” exhibition created in 2010 to mark the 10th anniversary of the Earth Charter.
 The initial section introduces the idea of interconnection with inspiring quotes from different spiritual and faith traditions.
-There are newly added panels on climate change, the SDGs and the Mapting app, and QR codes now provide links to further information for online use.
-An interactive page has been created to collect online viewers’ ideas for action inspired by the exhibition.
+There are panels on climate change and the SDGs and QR codes provide links to further information for online use.
+An interactive panel collects viewers’ ideas for action inspired by the exhibition.
+It also introduces the “#SeedsofHopeandAction” hashtag campaign that encourages individuals to share photos and videos of their actions toward implementation of the SDGs and related Earth Charter principles on social media.

 The exhibition uses the “Learn, Reflect, Empower, Lead” formula outlined in Daisaku Ikeda’s proposal on education for sustainable development and is a resource for the UNESCO initiative ESD for 2030 (Education for Sustainable Development: Towards achieving the SDGs).